 We, the Catholic Community of St. Francis de Paula, as a group of caring, compassionate disciples, are called to holiness.
 Baptized in water and the Spirit, we gather around Christ in the Eucharist.
 Nourished by the Body and Blood of Jesus Christ, we go forth to do corporal and spiritual works of mercy to fulfill His command, "Love one another as I have loved you."
 Continually formed in Word and Sacrament, we commit ourselves to the New Evangelization.

-In 1884 father Jaillet was called to Corpus Christi and Father Bard, (also from France) who was sent to San Diego to assist father Jaillet continued caring for the parish and surrounding missions.
-Father Bard gathered funds and built the present day church in 1908 which was dedicated in 1909 by Monsignor Jaillet.
-The magnificent interior, recently restored, is a reminder of the Hispanic roots of South Texas.
-St. Francis e Paula is the center of life in San Diego and is the drawing point in times of joy and sorrow.
+In 1884 Jaillet was transferred to help develop the Catholic Church in Corpus Christi.
+Father Pierre Bard, (also from France) was sent to San Diego to serve the growing parish and the surrounding missions.
+Father Bard gathered funds and built the present day church in 1908 which was dedicated in 1909.
+The magnificent interior, which is being restored under the direction of the current pastor, is a reminder of the Hispanic roots of South Texas.
+St. Francis de Paula is the center of life in San Diego and is the drawing point in times of joy and sorrow.